atomisthq/docs/docs/getting-started/index.md

 * Create a simple commit, commit, watch notifications
 * buttons in notification?

-#### Configuring Atomist with Jenkins
+#### Jenkins Setup

-> **Note:** Atomist works with the [Notification plugin](https://plugins.jenkins.io/notification) for Jenkins, which is a requisite.
+> **Note:** Atomist works with the [Notification plugin](https://plugins.jenkins.io/notification) for Jenkins, which is a pre-requisite.
 The Notification plugin is what will send events to Atomist, so that we can notify and take action based on build events.

 If you don't already have the Notification plugin installed, go to the Plugin Manager in the Jenkins admin interface, select it and complete the installation.